andreasdominik/SusiTime/README.md

 # ADoSnips...
-Template App for a Juolia Skill
+Template App for a Julia Skill

 Experimental Snips skill template.
 Use it to build a Julia skill for Snips.